Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 ## 3. Split:

 Splits the data into a train, validation and test set.
-Default validation and test patchs per class is 1000.
+Default validation and test patches per class is 1000.
 You can change these numbers by changing the `--Validation_Set_Size` and `--Test_Set_Size`.
 You can skip this step if you did a custom split (for example, you need to split by patients).